Why Do Cats Groom So Frequently? – Fastidious Felines!

 Cats groom to keep themselves clean!

-- To keep themselves clean!
-This may sound obvious, but it is the main reason that cats groom and they will lick themselves after almost every meal and toilet visit in order to remove the scent of food or faeces.
+This may sound obvious, but it is the main reason that cats groom and lick themselves after almost every meal and toilet visit—in order to remove the scent of food or faeces.
 This is an instinctive response that domestic cats have retained, but in the wild this served to protect from potential predators.

-- To clean injuries.
 Cats will lick at injuries to remove dirt and the scent of blood.
 This is because in the wild this would make them vulnerable to being tracked by predators.
-Whilst this may help for an initial clean, owners need to understand that cat’s tongues don’t have anti-sceptic properties and continued licking can actually make wounds worse so it’s best to get your vet to check them.
+Whilst this may help for an initial clean, owners need to understand that cat’s tongues don’t have anti-sceptic properties.
+Continued grooming can actually make a cat’s wounds worse so it’s best to get your vet to check them.

 When should we assist in our felines beauty regime?

 For the most part, many cats will not require much assistance with their personal beauty regime until they get a bit older where conditions like dental disease and arthritis may make grooming trickier.
 It can be quite distressing for a cat if their coat becomes dishevelled and unkempt, so helping them with a gentle soft bristle brush will improve their coat, their skin health and also importantly their bond with you.
 Longhaired cats are slightly different in that they greatly benefit from daily brushing to help prevent matting, even from a young age.
 Ideally this grooming regime should be introduced as early as possible.